bcwhite-code/brians-blueprints/self-building-spacex.md

 Automate whatever is useful (yellow belts and red science, perhaps) but also route some yellow belts of iron and copper plates to the Mall inputs.
-These will eventually run dry but by then it can be served by trains.
+These will eventually run dry but by then it will be served by trains.

 Basic mines aren't included and the "Mine" block isn't suitable until